Relintai/pandemonium_engine_docs/03_usage/20_export/09_changing_application_icon_for_windows.md

 Before selecting it in the export options, you will need to install an extra tool called **rcedit**.
-You can download it `here ( https://github.com/electron/rcedit/releases )`.
+You can download it [here](https://github.com/electron/rcedit/releases).

 After downloading, you need to tell Pandemonium the path to the rcedit executable on your computer.